Bengal1/Simple-CNN-Guide/README.md

 * Hinge (SVM) - $`H_i = \sum_{j\neq y_i} max(0, s_j - s_{y_j}+1)`$
 * Cross-Entropy - $`CE = -\frac{1}{N} \sum_{i=0} y_i*\log{t_i}`$

+### Regularization
+Regularization aims to reduce overfitting by improving generalization to unseen data.
+In our model, Simple CNN, we use *Dropout* and *Batch Normalization* methods.
+***Dropout*** is a regularization technique where, during training, a fixed percentage of neurons (e.g. 50%) are randomly set to zero in each forward pass, preventing co-adaptation of neurons.
+This prevents over-reliance on specific neurons and encourages redundancy and robustness.
+At inference time, all neurons are active, and their outputs are scaled to match the expected value during training.
+***Batch Normalization*** aims to stabilize and accelerate training by ensuring each channel’s activations have consistent statistics across mini‑batches. this method normalizes each feature channel’s activations to zero mean and unit variance over a mini-batch.
+For a layer’s inputs *x*, you compute per‑channel mean $`μ`$ and variance $`σ^2`$, then transform: <br/>
+\hat{x} = \frac{(x - μ)}{\sqrt{σ^{2} + ε}}
+⇨  y = γ·\hat{x} + β

 ### Optimization
 <img src="https://github.com/Bengal1/Simple-CNN-Guide/assets/34989887/13b401b9-54c8-4f4c-8588-441385342c6c" align="right" height="200"/>